-Guibemantis cf. albolineatus — undescribed species
+Guibemantis cf. albolineatus "Andasibe" — undescribed species

 The 2nd edition of Glaw and Vences placed these frogs in Mantidactylus albolineatus.
 Due to genetic differences, the 3rd edition places these frogs in a closely related undescribed species instead, referred to as Guibemantis sp. aff. albolineatus "Andasibe".
 (Note that the genus Mantidactylus was split into several genera between those two publications.)